 It works out for customers who live in a Frontier fiber area, but it’s not so great for customers who get stuck with its DSL services, which look way overpriced by comparison.

 To be fair, most of Frontier’s plans are reasonably priced for what they are.
-Both the Frontier and Vantage DSL plans are pretty much in line with similar packages from other DSL internet providers.
+Both the Frontier DSL plans are pretty much in line with similar packages from other DSL internet providers.
 And the ISP’s 50 Mbps, 200 Mbps, and 500 Mbps plans are all great.